martinescoz/uacbypass-fud-crypterps/README.md

 ## Disclaimer

-**This project is for educational purposes
+**This project is for educational purpo